jatzz10/website-performance-bot/README.md

 # Website Performance Slack Bot

-  Built a slack bot for retrieving latest performance scores for website from Google's PageSpeed Insights API.
+  A slack bot, written in Google App Script, for retrieving latest performance scores for website from Google's PageSpeed Insights API.

   This is how it shows up on slack: